Herbert M. Sears: Early life

-He was born into a prominent New England family, a Mayflower descendant of the Sawyer family line.
-He was the son of Fredrick Sears and Albertina (Shelton) Sears, and grandson of David Sears, the developer of Longwood.
+Sears was born on November 12, 1867, in Boston, Massachusetts.
+He was from a prominent New England family, a Mayflower descendant of the Sawyer family line His parents were Alberta Homer (née Shelton) and Fredrick Richard Sears.
+His paternal grandfather was David Sears, the developer of Longwood.
 His twin brother was sculptor Phillip Sears and his older brother was professional tennis player Richard Sears.